 Recommended for: jaundice, headache, dyspepsia, worms, dizziness, los of appetite, darting pains, colds and fevers.
 For cleansing the blood of humors and moistening the skin.
 Also for liver complaints, strangury, dropsy, croup and phthisis.

 Bull Dog Gin

 Our research has shed little light on this bottle.
-We believe it to have been manufactured in the U.K. between
+We believe it to have been produced in the U.K.

 Philips Milk of Magnesium

 Bottle Circa: 1918 - 1923

 Origin: Stamford, Connecticut